Trail Projects

 Avista's development of Upriver Park in 2022 set a new standard for how the land between the Centennial Trail and Spokane River can be stewarded as greenway, healthy wildlife habitat, and riparian area for native plants.
 Thoughtfully designed with a wider Centennial Trail, trailhead parking, open views, and new public access to the Spokane River, many Spokane residents and visitors will feel safe and enjoy this span of the Centennial Trail!

 The Centennial Trail in Riverfront Park now spans between King Cole Bridge at the Spokane Convention Center and Post Street.
-Watch for new directional signs and lots of activity as you enjoy this beautifully renovated site of Expo '74!
+Watch for new directional signs and lots of activity as you enjoy this beautifully renovated site of Expo '74. - South Gorge Trail (project completed!)
+Opened in June, 2024, the South Gorge Trail completes a circle of the Great Gorge envisioned by the Olmstead Brothers.
+Friends of the Centennial Trail pledged $5,000 toward construction, thanks to community donations to our Trail Builder's Fund.
+The views and access are stunning, and this presence in the heart of downtown Spokane is truly special.
+This new "loop" is not to be missed:

 Kendall Yards revives the vision of the Olmsted Brothers Great Gorge Park, including the long-awaited extension of the Centennial Trail from Monroe to the Sandifur Bridge and Summit Boulevard to the northwest.
 The Centennial Trail is a vital “northwest connector” route to downtown Spokane for both recreational and get-to-work commuting.
 It provides framework for an interconnected network of pedestrian-friendly streetscapes, publicly accessible plazas and open space at Kendall Yards opened in 2013, connecting homes, businesses, and adjacent neighborhoods to downtown.
 This grand addition of our Centennial Trail is simply breathtaking!
 Thank you Greenstone and the City of Spokane for making this dream a reality!